gaultier/blog/write_a_game_from_scratch_with_x11.md

 }
 ```

+If we did not find a fitting token, no matter, we will simply carry on with an empty one.

 One interesting thing: in Odin, similarly to Zig, allocators are passed to functions wishing to allocate memory.
 Contrary to Zig though, Odin has a mechanism to make that less tedious (and a bit more implicit as a result).
 Odin is nice enough to also provide us two allocators that we can use right away: A general purpose allocator, and a temporary allocator that uses an arena.

-Since authentication entries can be large, we have to allocate.
-However, we do not want to retain the parsed entries from the file in memory after finding the 16 bytes token.
+Since authentication entries can be large, we have to allocate - the stack is only so big.
+However, we do not want to retain the parsed entries from the file in memory after finding the 16 bytes token, so we `defer free_all(allocator)`.
+This is much better than going through each entry and freeing individually each field.
+We simply free the whole arena (but the backing memory remains around to be reused later).

+It's very elegant compared to other languages.